 - 1. Specify a name for the event. - 2.
 Enable the event by changing Is enabled to ON. - 3.
-Select one of the following events. - Select OS Logon (domain) if the third-party application needs to read password of a user after authentication. - Select OAuth2 if you need to create an OAuth 2.0 event. - Select Generic otherwise. - 4.
-Select the chains that will be assigned to the event. - 5.
+Select one of the following events. - Select OS Logon (domain) if the third-party application needs to read password of a user after authentication.
+For example, it is required when Windows Client, Mac OS X Client or Linux PAM Client workstation is joined/bound to a domain. - Select OAuth2 if you need to create an OAuth 2.0 event. - Select SAML2 if you need to create an SAML 2.0 event. - Select Generic otherwise (including a case if Windows Client, Mac OS X Client or Linux PAM Client workstation is not joined/bound to a domain). - 4.
+Select the Authenticator category. - 5.
+Select the chains that will be assigned to the event. - 6.
 Select the required endpoints from Endpoint whitelist (if applicable).
-Access to the event from other endpoints will be restricted. - 6.
+Access to the event from other endpoints will be restricted. - 7.
 Enable/Disable the geo-fencing.